Maybe It's Time to Try a Houseboat Vacation

 Post up on the lake for a houseboat vacation

 By far the majority of houseboating rental opportunities are on lakes.
 Spread out on a pontoon on Beaver Lake in Arkansas or a 48’ yacht on Halibut Cove, Alaska.
 But do it fast.
-“Basically we’re sold out for 2021 and we’ve been sold out since February, so we began booking for 2022 in June,” says Lynn Lovelady, General Manager of Wahweap Marina at Lake Powell, tells us that they've been booking for June 2022 since last spring.
+Lynn Lovelady, General Manager of Wahweap Marina at Lake Powell, tells us that they've been booking for June 2022 since last spring.

 A massive 186-mile man-made reservoir in the Glen Canyon National Recreation Area of Arizona and Utah, Lake Powell is a houseboater's dream, with blue rivulets, sandy beaches, sandstone cliffs, 96 side canyons and other natural formations nearby to explore, like the famous Rainbow Bridge National Monument (think the Grand Canyon, if it was filled with water).